Acly/krita-ai-tools/README.md

 ### Linux

+You can use [this script](scripts/install-krita-with-segmentation.sh) to download and patch Krita with the plugin.
+It also creates a shortcut to run it.

-Get the Krita AppImage from the official source and extract it.
+To do it manually, get the Krita AppImage from the official source and extract it.
 This should result in a folder `squashfs-root`.
 Download the plugin `tar.gz` and extract it into that folder.
 Then run Krita.
 See the commands below for some environment variables that are needed to run outside the image.

 ```sh
 ./krita-5.2.0-x86_64.appimage --appimage-extract